-Butler Automation lets you set up automated rules to perform actions in Trello.
+Trello Automation is super powerful and lets you set up automated rules to perform actions in Trello.
 This saves you time and helps to ensure important tasks don’t slip through the cracks.
-Without any programming knowledge, you can make some pretty magical things happen. e.g. Automatically add a checklist when a new card is added to your board, Archive cards when dragged to a certain list, Assign a member based on the label added to the card.
+Without any programming knowledge, you can make magical things happen. e.g. Automatically add a checklist when a new card is added to your board, Archive cards after a certain amount of time passes, Assign team members to new cards in turn.

 Move emails between lists

 Sometimes, replies to your emails can get lost on a busy board.
 You could use Butler to move cards to the top of the ‘Inbox’ list when a reply comes in via email.